fl101/awardfares-blog/_posts/2023-06-28-lifemiles-sweet-spots.md

 ### 8. [Los Angeles to Taipei](https://awardfares.com/search?LAX.TPE.;z:lifemiles)

-At 40,000 miles in Economy and 70,000 miles in Business Class, these are great options to explore Asia with EVA Air, Asiana or Thai Airways.
-Note that for the same price, you can find options to other destinations such as Bangkok, Hong Kong, or
+At 40,000 miles in Economy and 70,000 miles in Business Class, these are great options to explore Asia with EVA Air, Asiana or even ANA.
+Note that for the same price, you can find options to other destinations such as Tokyo, Bangkok, or Hong Kong.

 <img src="/assets/img/lifemiles-sweet-spots/lax-tpe.webp" alt="LifeMiles Sweet Spots: Los Angeles to Taipei (AwardFares)." />